sepal-contrib/bfast_gpu/doc/en.rst

 The module provide the following :code:`.vrt` outputs:
 -   :code:`~/module_results/bfast/[name_of_input]/[bfast_params]/bfast_outputs.vrt`

-It is a 2 band raster with band 1 being the breakpoints in decimal year format and on band 2, the magnitude of change.
+It is a 3 band raster with :

+-   band 1 being the breakpoints in decimal year format
+-   band 2, the magnitude of change
+-   band 3, the validity of the pixel model

 This raster has the exact same dimension as the input raste`

 Example
 ^^^^^^^